-The Ofsted inspectors last visited the school on the 24th and 25th February 2016 and judged Whitefield to be a good school.
+Our most recent Ofsted inspection on the 23rd and 24th May 2023 has been published and we are very proud that Whitefield continues to be a good school.
 We are delighted with the report overall, as it highlights many aspects of the great work we do here at Whitefield.
 Some of the most notable comments include:

-Of course, we are striving to reach the new, higher Ofsted standards, so we will be working hard on the areas the inspectors have suggested for improvement:
+Of course, we are always striving to improve standards and make our school the best we can for our children, so we will be working hard on the area the inspector has suggested for improvement:

 You can read the complete report by clicking here: Whitefield Primary Academy - Ofsted report

-If you wish to compare schools, please visit the Government's school's comparison page, https://www.compare-school-performance.service.gov.uk/
+If you wish to compare schools, please visit the Government's school comparison page, https://www.compare-school-performance.service.gov.uk/

 To view Whitefield's page and compare with other schools, please click here.